 Gendry, also the founder of Laughter Online University, describes the value of laughter yoga as a complement to low-impact cardiovascular exercise for seniors.
 It requires no special equipment or environment, and it’s universally available.
 Plus, it’s fun and can easily be practiced at home.
 As Gendry puts it, “In a sedentary age of sharply rising health care costs and mental health challenges, laughter yoga’s benefits and accessibility ought to gain more public attention.”

-Laughter Yoga for Caregivers and Seniors
+What Are the Benefits of Laughter Yoga for Caregivers and Seniors?

 - Body: It makes you feel relaxed and energized; stress and pain melt away.